 3. Fats high in saturated fats such as coconut oil, butter and ghee are the most heat-resistant fats, which makes them the healthiest option for cooking.

-To help you understand better why it’s good to cook with certain fats and less so with others I designed this fat chart.
+To help you understand better why it’s good to cook with certain fats and less so with others, I created this fat chart.

 You can easily see the fat components of some of the most used cooking oils and fats here.

 Fat is a complicated subject.
-There is so much contradicting information out there and unfortunately a lot of it doesn’t seem to be aimed at improving our health.
+There is so much contradicting information about it and unfortunately a lot of it isn’t aimed at improving our health.

-Luckily there is also good, objective information available to us.
-We just have to look for it.
+Luckily there is also good, objective information available, we just have to look for it.

 If we want to get a better understanding of what makes a fat (un)healthy, we have to inform ourselves.
-This also means looking into how it’s produced and how heating it affects it.
+This also means looking into how a fat is produced and how heating it affects it.

-Coconut oil is healthy, there is no reason to stop using it.
+Coconut oil is healthy when you use the right kind and there is no reason to stop using it.

-With its 92% saturated fats it’s a very stable oil, which is why coconut oil is healthy for cooking at high temperatures as well as for raw use.
+With its 92% saturated fats it’s a very stable oil, which is why coconut oil is very suitable for cooking at high temperatures.

-Make sure to buy good quality, organic coconut oil from sustainable produce and use it as part of a healthy, whole food diet.
+Make sure to buy a good quality, organic virgin coconut oil from sustainable produce and use it as part of a healthy diet.

 Our health is our foundation.
-Let’s make it our priority to take care of ourselves and our loved ones the best way we can.
+Let’s make it our priority to take care of ourselves and others the best way we can.